How to Optimize Your Workflow with the Right Tools

 - Slack: A messaging platform for real-time team communication.

-- Microsoft Teams: Combines chat, video calls, and file sharing.
+- Microsoft Teams: Combines chat, video calls, and file sharing in one place.

-- Zoom: Perfect for virtual meetings and webinars.
+- Zoom: Ideal for virtual meetings and webinars.

 5. File Management Tools